top of page

 https://www.abc.net.au/news/2023-05-03/sa-police-misconduct-secrecy-calls-for-legislative-change/102293508

-COMMISSIONER SENDS WARNING TO VICTORIA POLICE OVER BAD BEHAVIOUR - 2023 VIC, QLD, NT
+COMMISSIONER SENDS WARNING TO VICTORIA POLICE OVER BAD BEHAVIOUR - 2023 VICTORIA, QUEENSLAND, QUEENSLAND, NORTHERN TERRITORY

 Victoria’s Police Commissioner has blown the whistle on his own force, reading the riot act to officers over bad behaviour, ranging from racism to violence to drug taking and sexual harassment.
 Lawyer Jeremy King specialises in police accountability, and joins us.
 A warning to Indigenous viewers, this story contains the image of a deceased person.